10 ways to perfect your portion sizes

-When you’re… Preparing your meals
+When you’re…preparing your meals

-1. Use an accurate set of kitchen scales.
+Use an accurate set of kitchen scales.
 Get into the routine of weighing things like pasta or rice to learn the SmartPoints value.

-2. Keep measuring tools close by to prevent guesswork or cooking too much food.
+Keep measuring tools close by to prevent guesswork or cooking too much food.

-4. Use a measuring spoon to manage how much ketchup or dressing you’re adding to dishes.
+Use a measuring spoon to manage how much ketchup or dressing you’re adding to dishes.

-5. Split family-sized packs into smaller containers to avoid eating straight from the packet.
+Split family-sized packs into smaller containers to avoid eating straight from the packet.
 Now you’ll only eat what you need.

-When you’re… Eating your meals
+When you’re…eating your meals

-Avoid any portion pitfalls when you:
+Avoid portion pitfalls by:

-7. Serve your meals on smaller – or side – plates.
+Serving your meals on smaller – or side – plates.
 Surveys show our plates have grown by 36 per cent since the 1960s!
 A portion of food will look much bigger on a small plate.

-8. Measure out cereal or pudding before putting it in a bowl.
+Measuring out cereal or pudding before putting it in a bowl.
 It’s tempting to fill a deep bowl to the brim.

-9. Freeze any leftovers straight after your meal to avoid picking at them later.
+Freeze any leftovers straight after your meal to avoid picking at them later.